 based on common policy requirements without redundant configuration.

-all firewalls, configure device groups with function-specific settings
+to all firewalls, configure device groups with function-specific

-both function- and location-specific settings for every device group
+configure both function- and location-specific settings for every

 For details on the order in which firewalls evaluate policy rules

 in a device group hierarchy, see Device Group Policies.

 For details on overriding the values of objects that device groups